istio/istio.io/content/docs/setup/kubernetes/minimal-install/index.md

 Choose this option if your cluster doesn't have [Tiller](https://github.com/kubernetes/helm/blob/master/docs/architecture.md#components) deployed and you don't want to install it.

-1. Install all the Istio's [Custom Resource Definitions or CRDs for short](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) via `kubectl apply`, and wait a few seconds for the CRDs to be committed in the kube api-server:
+1. Install all the Istio's [Custom Resource Definitions or CRDs for short](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) via `kubectl apply`, and wait a few seconds for the CRDs to be committed in the Kube api-server:

     {{< text bash >}}
     $ for i in install/kubernetes/helm/istio-init/files/crd*yaml; do kubectl apply -f $i; done